the-au-forml-lab/plgroup/readme.md

 +   Set `PAPER_VOTE_ON` variable to `1` to enable voting, or `0` to disable.
 +   Set `OPTIONS` to the number of options you want to select, e.g. `3` means three options.
-+   Set `OPTION_COUNT` to a the discord-string-representation of the emoji representing the number of options.
++   Set `OPTION_EMOJI` to a the discord-string-representation of the emoji representing the number of options.
     For example, for three options the emoji 3️⃣ is typed in discord as `:three:`, so set this variable to `:three:`.